If you’re arranging team-building exercises for just a handful of employees, be grateful! They’re...

 How to improve employee retention and motivation?

-High-performing, motivated employees may need additional challenges and responsibilities to stay where they are.
+High-performing, motivated employees may need additional challenges to stay where they are.
 If they feel there’s nothing left to achieve at the company, they can take their motivation elsewhere.

 Should you give employee motivational gifts?